-We incurred a net operating loss of \$9.2 million in 2000 and of \$26.9 million in 2001, including in 2001 a \$12.5 million non-cash write-down of investment securities in accordance with SEC accounting rules.
-"Net operating loss" represents the amount by which our expenses, other than interest expense, exceed revenues.
-As of December 31, 2001, our accumulated deficit was \$87.2 million.
+We incurred a net loss of \$26.9 million in 2001 and of \$29.4 million in 2002, including in 2001 a \$12.5 million non-cash write-down and in 2002 a \$4.5 million non-cash write-down of investment securities in accordance with SEC accounting rules.
+As of December 31, 2002, our accumulated deficit was \$116.6 million.
 Our losses have resulted principally from expenses incurred in research and development of our technology and products and from selling, general and administrative expenses that we have incurred while building our business infrastructure.
 We expect to continue to incur significant operating losses in the future as we continue our research and development efforts and seek to obtain regulatory approval of our products.
 Our ability to achieve profitability depends on our ability to raise additional capital, complete development of our products, obtain regulatory approvals and market our products.
 It is uncertain when, if ever, we will become profitable.